aranelpalantir/MssqlToolBox/README.md

 # Microsoft SQL Server Tool Box Utility

-This utility tool provides a set of functionalities to manage and perform various tasks on Microsoft SQL Server databases.
+This utility tool provides a set of functionalities to manage and optimize Microsoft SQL Server databases.

 ## Features